sveltia-cms Svelte Themes

 Better security

-• We have documented how to set up a Content Security Policy for the CMS.
+• We have documented how to set up a Content Security Policy for the CMS to prevent any unexpected errors or otherwise insecure configuration[^108].

-• The unsafe-eval or unsafe-inline keywords are not needed in the script-src CSP directive[^33].
+• The unsafe-eval and unsafe-inline keywords are not needed in the script-src CSP directive[^34].

 • The same-origin referrer policy is automatically set with a <meta> tag.